Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Anaphora and epiphora

-Sound writing in literature includes many techniques.
-They can be both generally accepted and copyrighted.
-Let's look at a few more tricks.
+Sound recording in literature includes many techniques.
+They can be both generally accepted and proprietary.
+Let's look at a few more techniques.

-Sound anaphora and epiphora are the repetition of one sound or consonances at the beginning or at the end of a word, respectively.
+Sound anaphora and epiphora are the repetition of one sound or consonances at the beginning or end of a word, respectively.
 The technique is widely used in poetic works.

 Let's get acquainted with examples found in famous Russian poets:

-1. In K. Balmont's poem, one can find an epiphora: "They made a noise, sparkled and attracted to the distance, and drove sorrows, and sang in the distance."
-At the end of each verb, we see a combination of “li” sounds, which gives the lines a special melody and melodiousness.
+1. In K. Balmont’s poem you can find an epiphora: “They made noise, sparkled, and attracted to the distance, and drove away sorrows, and sang in the distance.”
+At the end of each verb we see a combination of “li” sounds, which gives the lines a special melody and melodiousness.

-The means of speech expressiveness glorified the Russian language.
-Sound writing is one of the techniques that make our literature unusually melodious and expressive.
+The means of speech expression have glorified the Russian language.
+Sound recording is one of the techniques that make our literature unusually melodious and expressive.

-Punning rhymes are an artistic tool based on a play on words and sound similarities.
-The poet rhymes lines at the expense or homonymy.
+Pun rhymes are an artistic means based on a play on words and sound similarities.
+The poet rhymes lines using counting or homonymy.

-Often this technique is used to achieve comedy.
-It is found in the works of V.V.
+This technique is often used to achieve comedy.
+Found in the works of V.V.
 Mayakovsky, A.S.
 Pushkin, Emil Krotky, D. Minaev.
 Let's look at a few examples:

-1. In V. V. Mayakovsky's Chastushkas, one can easily find a punning rhyme:
+1. In V. V. Mayakovsky’s “Ditties” you can easily find a punning rhyme:

 snow is falling from the sky.